jojoroy/Depression/README.md

 # Depression

-This is looking into a Depression dataset found on Kaggle.
+This is looking into a Depression dataset found on Kaggle. [https://www.kaggle.com/datasets/ikynahidwin/depression-professional-dataset
+](url).
+"This dataset explores the relationship between mental health and various demographic, lifestyle, and work-related factors.
+It includes information on gender, age, work pressure, job satisfaction, sleep duration, dietary habits, financial stress, work hours, and mental health indicators such as depression, suicidal thoughts, and family history of mental illness.
+The dataset aims to provide insights into how lifestyle and work conditions influence mental well-being, making it suitable for exploratory data analysis, predictive modeling, and statistical research.
+Potential applications include identifying risk factors for mental health issues, understanding the impact of work-life balance, and predicting mental health outcomes based on lifestyle patterns."

 ## Description
-The notebook explores being able to predict depression and the difference made in f1-score by making different choices in how to sample training data and augmenting the data due to class imbalance.The model currently explored is logistic regression but more models will be added.
+The notebook explores being able to predict depression with different models.
+It is a good resource to show how these models work on this particular dataset.

-Some work is done using the RandomForest Classifier.
-So far, it is found the Logistic Regression classifier performs better than the Random Forest model.

 ## Getting Started

 ## Dependencies
 Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
 Windows 10